 The shared service ensures a consistent standard of service delivery while improving service efficiency and resilience, against a backdrop of reducing public sector budgets.

 The Ayrshire Roads Alliance is responsible for:

-- maintenance of public roads, bridges, footways and footpaths
+- The maintenance of public roads, bridges, footways and footpaths.

-The Ayrshire Roads Alliance is the first of its kind in Scotland, and it reflects the recommendations of the Christie Commission, which, in 2011, published its report on the future of public services.
+The Ayrshire Roads Alliance is the first of its kind in Scotland, and reflects the recommendations of the Christie Commission, in which, in 2011, published its report on the future of public services

 The report made strong recommendations for public services to concentrate on preventative measures into the future and for public sector bodies to work closely to counter inevitable deep spending cuts, stating "unless Scotland embraces a radical, new, collaborative culture throughout our public services, both budgets and provision will buckle under the strain".